kelmcm/portfolio/critique-by-design.md

 ## Step 4: Test the solution

-### Interview 1: Arts student, mid-20s, Lives in US
+### Interview 1: Arts student, mid-20s, lives in US

-For this interview, I went through each chart seperately.
+For this interview, I went through each chart separately.

 #### Chart 1
 - Can you tell me what you think this is?<br>
-Umm, a graph showing the change in..
-Okay this is confusing.
-Okay the change in the percentage of households that speak french at home vs english and other language.
-And it looks like over time french decrease, and englishg decrease and rose again.
+Umm, a graph showing the change...
+Okay, this is confusing.
+Okay, the change in the percentage of households that speak French at home vs english and other language.
+And it looks like over time French decrease, and English decreased and rose again.

 - Can you describe to me what this is telling you?<br>
-It tells me that french is still a majority primary language in Quebec household, but English seems to be gettin gmore popular vs 15 years ago.
+It tells me that French is still a majority primary language in Quebec household, but English seems to be getting more popular vs 30 years ago.

 - Is there anything you find surprising or confusing?<br>
 I'm confused about, I don't understand the percent of all languages spoken at home, households or people?
-Thats confusing The scale is also confusing, I can't tell if English is really rising
+Thats confusing.
+The scale is also confusing, I can't tell if English is really rising or not.

 - Who do you think is the intended audience for this? <br>
 Different quebec govt agencies.
 Or quebec residents who are curious about what language their neighbors are speaking.

 - Is there anything you would change or do differently? <br>
 The scale is hard to interpret change, everything seems very condensed.
 Maybe a secondary axis?
-Specify specifically how percent of all languages spoken at home is caluclated (demo?)
+Specify specifically how percent of all languages spoken at home is calculated.

 #### Chart 2
 - Can you tell me what you think this is?<br>
 I like this one better.
-This is looking at the past 30 years and how the number of people speaking langues in quebec has changed over time according to census data.
+This is looking at the past 30 years and how the number of people speaking languages in quebec has changed over time according to census data.

 - Can you describe to me what this is telling you?<br>
  It tells me that French speakers has been consistently increasing.
-English has fluxuated a bit but overall is increasing, but French every year is the majority.
+English has fluctuated a bit but overall is increasing, but French every year is the majority.

 - Is there anything you find surprising or confusing?<br>
-Nothing confusing, Is this like primary language at home, is it both?
+Is this like primary language at home, is it both?
 Are people double counted?
 I'm not surprised.

 - Who do you think is the intended audience for this?<br>
 Same.